 Paczki, pronounced “poonch-key,” are beloved fried pastries filled with jelly or cream, sprinkled with powdered sugar, and a Polish tradition.
 These pastries are tremendously popular in Northwest Indiana as we have one of the largest Polish American populations.

 When I first moved to the region and everyone started talking about getting their orders in for these sweet treats that I mistakenly called “pack-skis”, I didn’t understand the craze.
 I, having not been Polish or been around many Polish Americans, had never heard of these wonderful, jelly filled treats.
 Needless to say, after my first Fat Tuesday in the area, I understood.

 History of Paczki

 Paczki were created to use up ingredients that many people would give up for Lent like butter, sugar and lard so that they did not go to waste.
 Originally, these fried goodies were made as a savory treat with bacon or pork fillings, nothing like the pastry we know today.
-Lucky for us, King Arthur III had French chefs to cook for him who came to Poland and created the lighter dough with sweeter fillings that we all love.
+The change came when French chefs came to Poland and created the lighter dough with sweeter fillings that we all know and love today.

 Paczki by Cakes by Karen

 The big question around I hear around Fat Tuesday is - “Where did you get your paczki from?”
 So, here are some of the most well-known and raved about bakeries in NWI.